dj9pz/rancher-node-driver-hetzner/README.md

 Navigate to `Extensions` again and install the "Hetzner Node Driver" extension that should now be available.

 ### Add a cloud credential
-In Rancher, navigate to `Cluster Management - Cloud Credentials`.
+In Rancher, navigate to `Cluster Management` → `Cloud Credentials`.
 Create a new cloud credential for Hetzner.
 Add a read-write API token to the Hetzner project you want to create your cluster in.
 See the [Hetzner documentation](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/) for details on how to create API tokens.

 ### Create a cluster
 You should now be able to create a new cluster using the Hetzner driver.
 If you want to use private networks for communication, make sure that Rancher can reach the private Hetzner network.